Eugene P. Orringer, MD

 Investigations in Dr. Darville's lab include active collaborations with University of Pittsburgh Medical Center investigators at Children’s Hospital of Pittsburgh, Magee Women’s Research Institute, the University of Pittsburgh Graduate School of Public Health, investigators at Johns Hopkins University, as well as investigators at Genocea, Biosciences, Inc. as part of the UPMC Sexually Transmitted Infections Cooperative Research Center, and collaborations with investigators at several vaccine companies including Genocea Biosciences, Inc., Pfizer, and Merck.

 MD-PhD Executive Committee

-In addition to the leadership of Drs Orringer, Siderovski, and Rathmell, the UNC MD-PhD Program is lead by the MD-PhD Executive Committee.
+In addition to the leadership of Drs.
+Orringer, Darville, and Deshmukh, the UNC MD-PhD Program is lead by the MD-PhD Executive Committee.
 This small committee comprised of basic science and clinical chairs as well as current MD-PhD student mentors help guide the leadership on important programmatic issues and concerns.

 Ms. Regan joined the program in 2008, just after the submission of the program's second competitive renewal.
 In joining the MD-PhD Program, Ms. Regan brought with her prior experience in working with numerous institutional training and career development awards, including: 3 T32s, 1 T35, 3 K12s and 1 K30.
 In addition, Ms. Regan has also managed the Office of Medical Student Research, an umbrella program for five different funding sources that support approximately 50 medical students each summer to engage in biomedical research.
 Ms. Regan has a BA in Psychology from Indiana University and has over 15 years of experience in management and research administration.